 Plants and the Environment

 Plants play a vital role in the environment.
 They support the base of ecological pyramids as primary producers.
 They supply oxygen to the atmosphere and remove carbon dioxide during photosynthesis.
 Plants are also affected by the environment-through drought, pollution, and pests.
-The kits below provide students the opportunity to investigate how plants contribute to and alter earth’s environment.
+The kits below provide students the opportunity to investigate how plants contribute to and alter Earth’s environment.

 Horticulture and Agriculture

 Horticulture and agricultural science encompass botany, genetics, chemistry, soil science, and even meteorology.
-These kits allow students to explore a variety of plant production and propagation techniques.
+These kits allow students to explore a variety of plant production and propagation techniques.Â

 Explore hydroponics and explain its uses and limitations as a tool to help sustain human populations and manage natural resources.
 Students design a solution for producing enough food for growing populations and the shift from rural to urban communities.
 They grow plants hydroponically in a modified ebb and flow system, analyze data from their hydroponic systems, and make recommendations about using hydroponics.

-A classic experiment to induce callus from mature carrot taproots.
+A classic experiment to induce callus from mature carrot tap roots.
 Beginning callus formation can be observed by the end of the second week.
 The undifferentiated callus is transferred to shoot development medium and forms roots and shoots.

 Plant Sets